April 2010

 Influencing the use of energy is the third component of energy management and it relies on building automation and controls.
 Influence is exercised through changes in operating parameters such as temperature setpoints, fan operating modes and equipment schedules.
 This final link in energy management can be accomplished locally through user interfaces or remotely through a networked connection.
 Regardless of how it is handled, actually changing the system in response to intelligent analysis of relevant information is an essential component of energy management.

-contemporary With the “three I’s” in mind we can see that an energy efficiency project is not the same thing as an energy management project.
+[an error occurred while processing this directive] With the “three I’s” in mind we can see that an energy efficiency project is not the same thing as an energy management project.
 Upgrading lighting, going to higher SEER systems and relocating thermostats may well improve energy efficiency, but these activities lack the information and intelligence aspects of true energy management.

 Systems that collect data on power consumption and environmental variables and post them on a website are not really energy management systems, either.
 I suppose you could stretch a bit and presume someone will look at the website and on the basis of what they see make some decisions and change the building operating parameters accordingly.
 But, I think most people think of the Intelligence and Influence parts of the equation being a little more automated than that.